smulube/scavengerbot/README.md

 - See whether the bot can proactively send messages out to the group chat, i.e.
   The game is about to start, or "The game has 5 minutes to go", or even "The game has finished!" - currently it just responds to incoming messages

+- Find a service with an easily usable gallery API that will upload all of a teams photos into a shared gallery such that we can easily then review and score the items.